Understanding Physical Dynamics with Counterfactual World Modeling: Structure extraction details and results

-\paragraph{Multiple Spelke object extraction} To automatically discover multiple Spelke objects in a single image, we choose actions at pixel locations based on a sampling probability distribution $p$, which has high probability at pixel locations belonging to Spelke objects and low otherwise.
+To automatically discover multiple Spelke objects in a single image, we choose interventions at pixel locations based on a sampling probability distribution $\alpha$, which has high probability at pixel locations belonging to Spelke objects and low otherwise.
 Once a segment is discovered, we mask out the probability distribution values using the segments and repeat the process to discover the next object.

 We find two choices of sampling distribution work well.
-One is a movability distribution computed by sampling a few random actions and averaging the motion responses across multiple predictions.
+One is a movability distribution computed by sampling a few random interventions and averaging the motion responses across multiple predictions.
 The second choice is the prominence map computed by applying normalized cut to the patch-wise feature similarity matrix as proposed by CutLER \cite{wang2023cut}.
 In practice, the second approach yields slightly better qualitative segmentation results.
 Therefore, we choose the second approach as the default for computing the sampling probability distribution.
-Figure \ref{fig:zero_shot_1} and \ref{fig:zero_shot_2} show more qualitative segmentation results of Spelke objects extracted by CWM on COCO training images, and compare them to those of other baseline methods FreeSOLO \cite{wang2022freesolo} and CutLER \cite{wang2023cut}.
-In each image, we set the maximum number of Spelke objects to be extracted as 3.